filipekojak88/pands-weekly-tasks/README.md

 This repository contains the weekly tasks that were completed as part of the Programming and Scripting classes in ATU with the lecturer Andrew Beatty.
 These tasks display several Python scripts that were created to demonstrate the skills that were developed during the course.
 This README has been written with [Github's documentation on READMEs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes) in mind.
-MarkDown was used in this README file and was based on [in GitHub's Documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
+MarkDown was used in this README file and was based on [GitHub's Documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 ## Get Started

 To understand better the tasks have a look at the section About These Tasks below and start by reading through each one of the Weekly Tasks in numerical order.
 Once you have a glimse of what the task is about then you can either go to a specific program to undestand the steps adopted to build up the script by reading through the comments provided or you can run the program in a Python interpreter and have fun by testing them out.